Onyekuru opens goal account as Olympiacos advance to Europa League group stage

 Despite the draw, the Greek giants progressed to the group stage of the secondary European competition with a 5-2 aggregate win, thanks to a 3-0 victory in the first-leg last Thursday.

-After making his debut as a 74th-minute substitute in the first-leg at the Stadio Georgios Karaiskaki, Onyekuru made his first start for Olympiacos on Thursday.
+After making his debut as a 74th-minute substitute in the first leg at the Stadio Georgios Karaiskakis, Onyekuru made his first start for Olympiacos on Thursday.

 Editors' Picks